liquidcarbon/qstrings/README.md

 assert q.transpile(read="duckdb", write="tsql") == Q("SELECT TOP 1 42")
 ```

-The second helpful pattern is the template pattern for easily defining engines.
+The second trick is the template pattern for easily defining engines.
 The default query engine is DuckDB, `q.run()` and `q.run(engine="duckdb")` are equivalent and will execute a DuckDB query.
 It is obviously impossible to cover all possible scenarios; hard-coding the engine selection logic `if engine == "this": run_that()` only gets you so far.
 To make another engine, subclass `Engine` and write the `run` method.
 The new engine becomes available right away, at runtime, thanks to [autoregistry](https://github.com/BrianPugh/autoregistry).

 ```python
 from qstrings import Engine, Q